 Originally, safety was one of the cornerstones of ECAC activities.
 The Joint Aviation Authorities (JAA) were established by ECAC in 1990 in order to set uniform high safety standards within Europe and to unify the then multiple safety aviation certification procedures.
-After the establishment of the European Safety Aviation Agency (EASA) that took over JAA functions, ECAC safety activities were reduced in order to prevent overlaps or duplications.
+After the establishment of the European Union Aviation Safety Agency (EASA) that took over JAA functions, ECAC safety activities were reduced in order to prevent overlaps or duplications.

 Aviation security is a core activity of the European Civil Aviation Conference.
 ECAC's work in this area focuses on ensuring security measures are in place to protect civil aviation against acts of unlawful interference.